tinkeros/USB2PS2/README.md

 If you are a DYI kind of person who likes to tinker with 3D printing/Arduinos/PIs/electronics, then this maybe useful to you.
 This is a do at your own risk project!
 I am not an electrical engineer and if you do this wrong you could fry your Arduino/Computer/PI or possibly even set your house on fire.
 Only play with electronics if you feel like you are up to the task and accepting of the risks.

 The PS/2 keyboard code is from ps2dev, the PS/2 mouse code is code adapted from USB4VC.
-The PI SD card image is USB4VC image which has been modified to communicate with an Arduino over serial instead of a USB4VC IBM PC protocol card using SPI.
+The PI SD card image is a USB4VC image which has been modified to communicate with an Arduino over serial instead of a USB4VC IBM PC protocol card using SPI.

 ### Suggested supplies:
 - Arduino Uno (or other version if you're willing to adapt the code yourself)